 The fascinating history of Toronto's oldest bar

 The general consensus is that Toronto's oldest bar is the Wheat Sheaf Tavern, located at the southwest corner of King and Bathurst streets.
-Aside from an eight month blip in 1995, the bar's been operational since Bernard Short opened it in 1849.
+Aside from an eight month blip in 1995 and again this past year when it underwent a massive renovation, the bar's been operational since Bernard Short opened it in 1849.

 The Black Bull on Queen West might have been founded earlier (1833 or 1838, depending on who you ask), but it went by the name Clifton House for decades before it reverted to its original moniker in the late 1970s, which some argue disqualifies it from the title.

 That, in fact, is one of the things that's most remarkable about the Wheat Sheaf.
 Despite a host of different proprietors in the 19th and early 20th centuries, it somehow retained its name and general identity.

 There have been changes along the way, though.
 The striking mansard roof that's arguably the building's calling card wasn't installed until a few decades after the tavern opened.
 The addition of the third storey occurred in 1905, following the popularity of the Second Empire architectural style.

 For much of the 20th century, the building's original brick was painted over in an ugly off-white paint, representative of the general lack of care directed towards heritage buildings at the time.
 It actually took the closure of the business for the building to be restored.

 A Globe and Mail article from 2001 tells the story of how Terry Tsianos spotted a for sale sign in the window of the shuttered tavern on the way home from a softball game and quickly moved with his partners in the Pegasus Group to purchase and restore the legendary tavern.